 - Available as Distroless Docker container for on-premises deployment

 The Read 3.x cloud APIs are the preferred option for most customers because of ease of integration and fast productivity out of the box.
 Azure and the Computer Vision service handle scale, performance, data security, and compliance needs while you focus on meeting your customers' needs.

-For on-premise deployment, the Read Docker container (preview) enables you to deploy the new OCR capabilities in your own local environment.
+For on-premises deployment, the Read Docker container (preview) enables you to deploy the new OCR capabilities in your own local environment.
 Containers are great for specific security and data governance requirements.

-The Computer Vision 2.0 RecognizeText operations are in the process of being deprecated in favor of the new Read API covered in this article.
+The Computer Vision RecognizeText and ocr operations are no longer maintained, and are in the process of being deprecated in favor of the new Read API covered in this article.
 Existing customers should transition to using Read operations.

 Data privacy and security